 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

 [1] 3GPP TR 21.905: "Vocabulary for 3GPP Specifications".

+[x] 3GPP TR 28.105: "Management and orchestration; Artificial Intelligence/ Machine Learning (AI/ML) management".

+[y] 3GPP TS 28.104: "Management and orchestration; Management Data Analytics".